bjornmeansbear/lectureScripts/ASustainableDesigner.md

    - A Pessimistic interpretation?
    - An Optimistic interpretation?

-((show lots of examples of my work as I say thiese things, quickly click through them))
+((show lots of examples of my work as I say these things, quickly click through them))

 "Sustainable design does not exist" initially was pessimistic.
-Is design really all just trash; design just creates waste so nothing is sustainable… Literally, sustainable design is not a thing, anything you are making is unmaking too much… I wasn't seeing useful opportunity from my other directions… ((Victor papanek there are some disciplines more dangerous? slide))
+Is design really all just trash; design just creates waste so nothing is sustainable… Literally, sustainable design is not a thing, anything you are making is unmaking too much… I wasn't seeing useful opportunity from my other directions… ((Victor Papanek there are some disciplines more dangerous? slide))

 Eventually, "Sustainable design does not exist" came to signify this alternative way forward; it didn't exist because it was ephemeral! or because it reused other existing things in a new way! or that it left no trace! suddenly this started to feel like a prompt for yet more works!
 A useful constraint forward.